 “5.4.1.1.3.2 If there is no possibility to measure the exact quantity of the waste at the place of loading, the quantity according to 5.4.1.1.1 (f) may be estimated for the following cases under the following conditions:

-(a) For packagings, a list of packagings including the type and the nominal volume will be added to the transport document;
+(a) For packagings, a list of packagings including the type and the nominal volume is added to the transport document;

-(b) For containers, the estimation will be based on their nominal volume and other available information (e.g. type of waste, average density, degree of filling);
+(b) For containers, the estimation is based on their nominal volume and other available information (e.g. type of waste, average density, degree of filling);

-(c) For vacuum operated waste tanks, the estimation shall be justified (e.g. by means of an estimation provided by the consigner or by vehicle equipment).
+(c) For vacuum operated waste tanks, the estimation is justified (e.g. by means of an estimation provided by the consigner or by vehicle equipment).

 Such estimation of the quantity is not allowed for: